 - The strangest thing is that these history fans almost never talk about anything that hasn't already happened.
-Given, this has made them look silly in the past, but it gets to the point where you feel that no great works of art, philosophy or religion was accomplished after the 20th Century.
+Given, this has made them look silly in the past, but it gets to the point where you feel that no great work of art, philosophy or religion was accomplished after the 20th Century.
 A rather strange state of affairs, considering that's when we achieve world peace and space travel.

 - They also consider everything before first contact 'ancient' history on several occasions, Voyager especially being prone to this.

 - There are actually several examples in the original series where historical figures, literature, and events are created.
 Just as one example, in the episode "The City on the Edge of Forever," Kirk talks about a book 100 years to come (relative to 1930) that puts forth the idea that "let me help" is stronger than "I love you."

 - The franchise has at least one deliberate attempt at averting this by replacing the expression "third wheel" with "third (warp) nacelle".
 You can imagine for yourself how silly that sounds, showing once again how Tropes Are Not Bad.